TimWSpence/cats-stm/README.md

 The documentation is built using [docusaurus](https://docusaurus.io/).
 You can generate it via `nix-shell --run "sbt docs/docusaurusCreateSite"` .
-You can then view it via `nix-shell --run "cd website && npm start"`
+You can then view it via `nix-shell --run "cd website && npm start"`.

 ### Credits